 Nowadays, the model is primarily used to map and analyze the success of, and necessity for, a particular training program.
 In other words, a useful tool for identifying potential skills gaps and finding concrete solutions.

-How to evaluate knowledge, skills, and abilities
+How to measure knowledge, skills, and abilities

 You can evaluate each of the three KSAs, assuming you have the right tools and adopt the right methods.
 It’s high time we looked at exactly how to evaluate these three components.